Zicheng-KIT/SpeechTranslation/reports/report_for_third_task.md

 ## Without Fine-Tuning SALMONN
 ### Results
 - We observed that the model seems to have a tendency to output religious speech if the input contains just a very short sequence of background voice besides the intended speech.
-In that case the model interprets the short sequence of speech in the background and generates a long transcription from it. #TODO
+In that case the model interprets the short sequence of speech in the background and generates a long transcription from it.
   - See the third example in the subsection Example Output.
 - Also the output contained german and chinese sentences.
 The transcription/translation was in good quality, but not in english.